 Next up in San Francisco, take the ferry to Alcatraz and see what it was like to be a prisoner on an island!
 Cross the Golden Gate Bridge, the most famous of its kind, on your way to marvel at giant trees in Muir Woods.

 On this journey through some of the most unique destinations in North America, we will go kayaking, zip-lining, whitewater rafting, mountain biking, hiking, and much more.
-So, what are you waiting for?
-From starry skies to famous skylines, This North American adventure has it all!
+From starry skies to famous skylines, this North American adventure has it all!

 During this program, you will…

-- Hike around alpine lakes in Banff National Park
+- Hike to alpine lakes in Banff National Park

 - Soak in some of North America’s best hot springs